 Use of Common Area.
-Members and residents cannot be prohibited from using any portion of the common area, including the community or recreational hall or clubhouse, for the assembly or meetings discussed in the prior two sections.
-Further, members cannot be charged a fee or required to made a deposit, buy liability insurance, pay premiums or deductibles on the associations’ insurance policy when the common area is being used such purposes.
+Associations cannot prohibit members or residents from using the common areas, such as a lawn, lobby or a clubhouse, for purposes discussed above.
+Further, members cannot be charged a fee or required to make a deposit, buy insurance, or pay premiums or deductibles on the associations’ insurance policy when the common area is being used such purposes.
 A private home also may be used for the same purposes and under the same conditions, with the owner’s consent.
 (Civ.
 Code §4515(b)(3); (c).)

 Canvassing and Petitioning.
-Members cannot be prohibited from canvassing or petitioning (1) members, (2) the association’s board, and (3) residents to participate in the above permitted activities (assembling, meeting, speaking with public figures, etc.).
+Associations cannot prohibit members or residents from canvassing or petitioning (1) members, (2) the association’s board, and (3) residents to participate in permitted activities (assembling, meeting, speaking with public figures, etc.).
 (Civ.
 Code §4515(b)(4).)

 - Scope of Meetings and Speaking Topics.
-While the scope of the purpose for assembly and meetings allowed under §4515(b)(1), the scope of the subject matter of speaking at meetings allowed under §4515(b)(2), and the related canvassing and petitioning allowed under §4515(b)(4) are broad, they are not unlimited.
-Associations should consider adopting rules restricting such activities to this purposes expressly allowed by statute.
-While the same could be done as to distributing and circulating of information under §4515(b)(5), it would be less effective since the authorized subject matter– issues of concern to members and residents – is effectively unlimited.
+While the scope allowed for meetings (§4515(b)(1)&(2)), canvassing and petitioning (§4515(b)(4)) are broad, they are not unlimited.
+Associations can adopt rules restricting such activities to the purposes expressly allowed by statute.
+While the same could be done as to distributing and circulating of information under §4515(b)(5), it would be less effective since the authorized subject matter, issues of concern to members and residents, is effectively unlimited.